sberbank-ai-lab/embeddings-valid/README.md

 Targets for all data expected as a single list.
 Show the name of file if all targets are in a single file.
 Show the list of file names if targets are in a many files.

+Duplications are checks.
+Exception will raised if any or them found.
+Use `drop_duplicated_ids=True` for dataset auto-repair.
+First record will ne kept.

 ## Id file
 Contains only ids columns.
 Used for split data on folds for train, valid and test.